2026 PROGRAM FACULTY - OPERA

 ALEXANDRA VON ROEPKE

-GERMAN LIBRETTO & DICTION COACH
+GERMAN LANGUAGE & DICTION COACH

 Alexandra von Roepke is a versatile, internationally-recognised mezzo-soprano from Berlin, at home both on opera stages in Europe and Asia, as well as in concert halls such as Leipzig's Gewandhaus and Berliner Philharmonie and other venues including the Vatican.